47degrees/fetchless/README.md

 * `Fetch.run` and similar require the `Concurrent` type class among others, which means that if you are several layers deep into your program you have to depend on this rather heavy type class for your effect type rather than something more simple like `Monad`.
 * Because a `Fetch` is its own effect, implementing features that happen between sequenced fetches requires implementing the functionality inside the library, rather than providing some kind of way for users to hook in and interleve effects.

-Fetchless solves this by making the following decisions:
+fetchless solves this by making the following decisions:

 * A `Fetch` instance (similar to `DataSource`) has only two main methods: `single` and `batch`, and no dependency on any specific type class.
 * The `Fetch` instance itself should decide if parallelism or maximum-batch-sizes should be considered in cases of fetching multiple IDs in a batch.